jonasbystrom/ESP-Now-Sensor-system-with-WiFi/README.md

 Typical usage is battery and/or solar powered weather stations with a Blynk app for visual display.
 Using ESP-Now and low deep sleep current boards allows for 1 year battery operation.
 Adding even a very small solar panel enables continuous operation.
 All thanks to the fast and low power ESP-Now protocol.

 ## Soon to be added:
-- Code for sensor (sending on ESP-NOW)
+- Code template for sensor node (sending on ESP-NOW)
+- Code example for sensor using an SHT30 temp sensor
-- Code for gateway (receiving on ESP-NOW and sending further via WiFi to the Internet, like Blynk, Thingspeak and MQTT.)
+- Code template for gateway (receiving on ESP-NOW and sending further via WiFi to the Internet, like Blynk, Thingspeak and MQTT.)
 - System overview sketch
 - Battery operation sketches (for sensors)

-## Sensor summary:
+## Sensor description

-Sensor code is optimized for as low power usage as possible.
-Sensors operate in Deep Sleep mode and enables the WiFi module as late as possible just before sending the ESP-Now message.
-WiFi module is active less than 100 ms, more likely 50-70ms.
+Sensor code is optimized for lowest power consumption possible.
+Sensors operate in Deep Sleep mode in 5 minute cycles.
+The WiFi module is active less than 100 ms, more likely 50-70ms.

 My ESP-Now messages are "unnecessary" long as it would only require a few bytes to send sensor data.
 However, I have standardized on a more general and longer format as the extra time to transmit has low impact on energy consumption and battery lifetime.

 The energy consumption can be divided into 3 classes.
-1. Deep Sleep period, 2.
-Wake time reading sensor, etc with WiFi off, 3.
-Sending data with WiFi on.
-With a deep sleep period of 5 mins between sensor readings and transmissions, it is the Deep Sleep period which is the major energy consumer for most standar ESP boards.
+1. Deep Sleep period (100-500uA or much more) 2.
+Wake time reading sensor etc with WiFi off (15-30mA), 3.
+Sending data with WiFi on (70-150mA).
+With a deep sleep period of 5 mins between sensor readings and transmissions, it is the Deep Sleep period which is the major energy consumer for most standard ESP boards.
 Why it is very important to choose a board, or module, with as low deep sleep current as possible.
 D1 Mini Pro V2.0 is the best standard board I have tested.

 (I have a FireBeetle ESP8266 IoT under test and evaluation which looks promising.
 Building your own sensor with a naked ESP-module without USB drivers and LDO would lower the deep sleep current potential.
 It would also be possible to disable sensors by SW or HW during sleep, but I have only tested this very little and with no resulting battery lifetime improvements.)

-Best lifetime performance has been observed with LOLIN SHT30 temp and humid sensor, using a modified library driver.
-With DS18B20 temp sensor very close by.
-Then BME280, which consumes a bit more current which results in a bit shorter lifetime.
-DHT11, -21 and -22 all consumes more power (shorter battery lifetime) and also produce much more false readings and/or stops reading.
+Best lifetime performance has been observed with the LOLIN SHT30 temp and humid sensor, using a modified library driver.
+The DS18B20 temp sensor comes very close by.
+Then BME280, which consumes a bit more current with a noticeable shorter lifetime.
+DHT11, -21 and -22 all consumes more power with shorter battery lifetime and also produce much more false readings and/or stops reading, especially for outdoor use.

 ![](https://github.com/jonasbystrom/ESP-Now-Sensor-system-with-WiFi/blob/main/img/esp-now-temp-sensor-with-solar-panel.png)